 I wanted to go through four different pain ball exercises to do after a plane ride.

 The pain ball does a deeper tissue massage compared to a foam roller.
-You can also use a lacrosse ball or find something that has a density that you can handle the right amount of pressure.
+You can also use a lacrosse ball or find something that has a density that you can handle.

 4 Pain Ball Exercises To Do After a Plane Ride